 Financial instruments, which potentially subject the Company to concentration of credit risk, consist principally of cash and securities owned.
 The Company places its temporary cash investments with what management believes are high-credit, quality financial institutions.
-Securities owned consist primarily of municipal bond & US Treasury securities invested in a diversified portfolio of bond positions.
+Securities owned consist primarily of municipal & corporate bond securities invested in a diversified portfolio of bond positions.